Flakky/appsflyer-unreal-plugin/README.md

 The plugin is compatible with Unreal Engine 4 and 5.

-🛠 In order for us to provide optimal support, we would kindly ask you to submit any issues to support@appsflyer.com
+🛠 In order for us to provide optimal support, please contact AppsFlyer support through the Customer Assistant Chatbot for assistance with troubleshooting issues or product guidance. </br>

-*When submitting an issue please specify your AppsFlyer sign-up (account) email , your app ID , reproduction steps, code snippets, logs, and any additional relevant information.*
+To do so, please follow [this article](https://support.appsflyer.com/hc/en-us/articles/23583984402193-Using-the-Customer-Assistant-Chatbot)

 ## Table of contents